nirdesh17/gaticc/README.md

 ## Supported Models

-- Sysim supports ONNX models that are hosted on our Galacatos Server.
-One can download these models directly for use with Sysim.
+- Gaticc supports ONNX models that are hosted on our Galacatos Server.
+One can download these models directly for use with Gaticc.

   [Download Supported Models](http://galactos.local:8471/)